-Much of our current knowledge about the role of social structure for the evolution of cooperation comes from computer simulation of game-theoretical models in networks \cite{Szabo2007,Roca2009}.
-In such simulations, each individual is represented by a network node, and the links in the network determine who interacts with whom in games such as described above.
+We use a standard methodological approach for investigating the evolution of cooperation in networks, namely game theory-based simulation modeling.
+Evolutionary game theory provides a common framework for the study of cooperation (\cite{leimar2023game, Smith1973, Smith1982, traulsen2023future}).
+In this approach, the interaction between individuals is formalized as games where each player adopts one of a limited number of strategies, such as \textit{cooperative} or \textit{defective} (selfish).
+The game is played repeatedly and players adapt their strategies to optimize their performance in terms of game payoffs.
+Alternatively, each iteration can be interpreted as a reproductive generation, so that the adaptation is genetic.
+With this framework, it becomes possible to study the stability and dynamics of cooperation by looking at temporal changes in the frequency of cooperators.
+The evolution of cooperation in structured populations can be studied by simulating games on network structures where interactions occur over the network edges (the social connections), which has been done widely (reviewed in \cite{jusup2022social, Roca2009, Szabo2007}).
 A key outcome of the simulations is the fraction of cooperators in the population after a large number of timesteps (game rounds), which indicates the long-term viability of cooperation in the network.
-The simulations most often begin with the strategies being randomly assigned to the nodes.
-In other words, usually cooperators and defectors are initially randomly positioned in the network \cite{Szabo2007,Roca2009}.
+The simulations most often begin with the strategies being randomly assigned to the network nodes.
+In other words, usually cooperators and defectors are initially randomly positioned in the network (\cite{Roca2009, Szabo2007}).
+In this study, we investigate the effect of nonrandom strategy positions on the spread and survival of cooperation.